What is a brain injury?

 - 275,000 are hospitalized

-- 1.36 million are treated and released from an emergency department or who receive no care is unknown
+- 1.36 million are treated and released from emergency departments

 - Colorado ranks 9th in the nation of fatalities due to a TBI and 13th in the nation of hospitalizations due to a TBI